 Once you finish pulling the various data, you then have to verify the patient’s insurance benefits and payment policy for the services provided.
 This should ensure that the claim goes out clean.
 A clean insurance claim is swiftly paid within a maximum of 15 working days.

 After the verification, you will then enter the new claim into the billing database system.
 If the employer works with an electronic claim vendor, you will then check if any of the previous claims you entered have been rejected.
-In case of an issue, you should promptly resolve any rejected claims and resubmit them to the insurance company before the claims filing deadline.
-Finally, you might be expected to pull down any electronic remittance from the vendor’s site, as these payments are often posted along with checks that will be coming in on the same day through regular mail.
+In case of an issue, you should promptly resolve any rejected claims and resubmit it to the insurance company before the claims filing deadline.
+Finally, you might be expected to pull down any electronic remittance from the vendor’s site as these payments are often posted along with checks that will be coming in on the same day through regular mail.

 Processing Payments as a Medical Biller

-medical biller performing daily tasksIn the event that there are payments made, you will embark on carefully reviewing each payment.
+In the event that there are payments made, you will embark on carefully reviewing each payment.
 Thereafter, you will be expected to post these payments, any adjustments, and patient portions to the accounts.
 It is at this point that you might consider flagging any appeals.
 This involves carefully reviewing the flagged items with the payment policy so that you can show the insured that the claim was paid correctly.
 If the claim was paid incorrectly, you would then prepare an appeal and send it to the insurance company.
-If all the payments are applied and appeals sent, you will then file each away in its proper place, subject to your training.
+If all the payments are applied and appeals sent, you will then file each away in its proper place subject to your training.

 Follow-Ups Can Be Critical for Claims

 A task that you will often be called upon to perform is following up.
 To make this easier, consider setting up a daily to-do file that you could easily pull up and review everything that needs a follow-up.
-The idea behind the follow-up is to ensure that no claim slips through the cracks and causes a financial loss to the organization, patient, or the firm you work for.
+The idea behind the follow-up is to ensure that no claim slips through the crack and causes a financial loss to the organization, patient, or the firm you work for.

 Finally, it’s time to check your message board.
 This is often where patients will reach out concerning the most recent statement you sent them or where coworkers will reach out concerning the files you are working on.

 Once all your tasks are done for the day, you will then clean up your workspace subject to your training.
-This typically looks like pulling any tasks to the top of the pile of what must be done the next day in the morning or distributing any communication that remained in the outbox folder to its intended recipient.
+This typically looks like pulling any tasks to the top of the pile of what must be done the next day in the morning or distributing any communication that remained on the outbox folder to its intended recipient.

 CBS Medical Billing Is Hiring Medical Billers Like You